Jim-LE/lendexperience-js-api/README.md

 </div>

 ````
-The "le-root" div is the container for the content widget.
+The "le-root" DIV is the container for the content widget.
 Once the API has been asynchronously loaded it will detect the
-existence of the "le-root" div.
-It will then load the content widget inside of the "le-root" div.
-The "le-root" div
+existence of the "le-root" DIV.
+It will then load the content widget inside of the "le-root" DIV.
+The "le-root" DIV
 can be styled, but keep in mind that the loaded "content widget" will have a minimum width of 300px.

 Questions?